 - Pick only one small, focused problem and offer the solution for it in fewer than 10,000 words; so, for example, write a book on “five steps to breeze through difficult conversations with employees” instead of on “everything you need to know about people skills, negotiating, body language, hiring, and firing, etc.”

-- Compile all of your blogs, PowerPoint presentations, social media posts, etc., and roughly organize them around a few key ideas.
+- Compile all of your blogs, PowerPoint presentations, social media posts, speeches, recorded coaching calls, etc., and roughly organize them (edit it down) around a few key ideas.

 - Turn your signature speech into a book (just record it and have it transcribed).